swcarpentry/git-novice/_episodes/03-create.md

 - "Create a local Git repository."
 keypoints:
 - "`git init` initializes a repository."
-- "Git stores all of it's repository data in the `.git` directory."
+- "Git stores all of its repository data in the `.git` directory."
 ---

 Once Git is configured,